Adige-Calculations/OpenFOAM-handbook/src/1_intro/README.md

 # Intro

 OpenFOAM® is classified as free and open-source software, hence everyone can contribute, modify and redistribute the software.
-The two main distributions of OpenFOAM® are actively developed:
+The two main distributions of OpenFOAM® actively developed are:
 - OpenFOAM from the OpenFOAM Foundation
 - OpenFOAM by OpenCFD Ltd